About AccuPredict Driver Projections

 - 2021 is a partial year, and that could distort results.

-As for my performance in NASCAR Fantasy League, there are several opportunities for bonus points and I have not done well in those.
+As for my performance in NASCAR Fantasy League, there are several opportunities for bonus points, so I have not done well in those.
 I did a short analysis of trying different combinations of metrics and was unable to improve on the current method.